saddacracker/yarn-workspaces-example/README.md

 5. Successfully builds with jss styled components

 ## Notable configurations to make this work
+1. Root
-[] `/package.json` workspaces wildcard to reference evrything in the package directory [] `/yarnrc.yml`
+- `/package.json` workspaces wildcard to reference evrything in the package directory
+- `/yarnrc.yml`

+2. Next.js App
-[] `packages/web-app/packages.json` look at the dependencies
+- `packages/web-app/packages.json` look at the dependencies
-[] `packages/web-app/next.config.js` turn on `externalDir` for hot module reloading stuff (experimental) [] `packages/web-app/tsconfig.json` Nextjs tsconfig including pathing [] `packages/web-app/.bablerc` config that worked for me with Nextjs ssr log errors [] `packages/web-app/empty.ts` prevent the ts compiler from barking if you don't have any ts files
+- `packages/web-app/next.config.js` turn on `externalDir` for hot module reloading stuff (experimental)
+- `packages/web-app/tsconfig.json` Nextjs tsconfig including pathing
+- `packages/web-app/.bablerc` config that worked for me with Nextjs ssr log errors
+- `packages/web-app/empty.ts` prevent the ts compiler from barking if you don't have any ts files

+3. Shared Js Utility Methods
-[] `packages/utils/package.json`
+- `packages/utils/package.json`

+4. Shared React Components Library
-[] `packages/shared-ui-components/package.json`
+- `packages/shared-ui-components/package.json`
-[] `packages/shared-ui-components/index.js` I mention this, because when I tried to name this file `index.jsx` the compiler would bark at me.
+- `packages/shared-ui-components/index.js` I mention this, because when I tried to name this file `index.jsx` the compiler would bark at me.
 However, the files I reference are .jsx files.
 Makes sense since this isn't jsx, but figured I'd mention it nonetheless.

 ## Todo